 Once the shrinkage has been attained, I can then decide to add further embellishment with either embroidery, overdyeing, eco-printing or Sumi-e ink.

 I hand paint and dye the silk fabric that is added to my work and at times use Shibori techniques or Sumi-e Ink to apply a pattern to the fabric.
 Once the design has been completed, the silk is steamed for three hours to make it the fabric colorfast.
 The decision is then made to use this as a silk scarf or to Nuno felt in the creation of a garment.
+Eco printing uses real leaves in an environmentally friendly fashion to without powdered mordant to create a design on fabric.

 In general, there is no machine stitching in the creation any of my work.
 What would normally be multiple flat pieces of fabric sewn together to build shapes in a piece, are, in my process, created around resists so that the entire work is conceived and fabricated at once.
 I may occasionally use machine stitching, Sashiko or Crewel embroidery to add design elements to a finished piece .